kube-gopher/kube-gopher/README.md

 ## Hi there 👋
-I'm a university student passionate about cloud-native technologies, with a strong focus on Kubernetes, Golang, and infrastructure automation.
+I specialize in cloud-native technologies, with a core focus on Kubernetes, Golang and infrastructure automation.

 - 🔭 Currently working on Kubernetes operators using Kubebuilder、Resource scheduling with Volcano framework.